What makes our magazine stand out is that it is written by and for our members - your photos, your opinions, your experiences, adventures and advice.

-Please contact the Editor, Neil Reid, in the first instance to discuss potential submissions.
+If you would like to be part of it, please contact the Editor, Neil Reid, in the first instance to discuss potential submissions:

 The Scottish Mountaineer is published four times a year, being sent out to members in February, May, August and November.
 Editorial deadlines are about a month before publication date but, with the exception of late news, the content of each magazine is decided well in advance.
 Please speak to the editor before making any submissions to find out likely publication dates and specific deadlines.

 While many of the articles are sourced from Mountaineering Scotland members, the Editor is always looking for feature articles associated with Scotland or the exploits of Scottish-based walkers and climbers from any source.
 We prefer articles which take a ‘different’ look at our activities rather than straightforward descriptions of particular hill walks or climbs.
 A full length feature will be about 2000 to 2500 words in length and be accompanied by a selection of about 12 hi-res images.
 We also use photo features, where the emphasis is on the imagery; these features will still require about a dozen images, but with a more modest wordcount.

 There are a number of regular features with contributions sought from members:

 We are always on the look-out for quality photos of anything to do with mountaineering, climbing and hill walking, especially for the magazine cover.
 Photos should be clear and sharp and of sufficient resolution to reproduce in print.
 As a rough guide, this will be a file size of at least 2 MB and possibly higher.
 Files of this size can cause problems if sent through email and should be sent, after discussion with the Editor via a free service such as Dropbox or WeTransfer.